-Sources of liquidity are regularly reviewed by management and the Board of Directors in order to maintain a wide diversification of by-product and term.
+Sources of liquidity are regularly reviewed by management and the Board of Directors in order to maintain a wide diversification of products and terms.

 Assets held for managing liquidity risk

 The Company holds a diversified portfolio of cash and high-quality highly-liquid securities to support payment obligations and contingent funding in a stressed market environment.
 The Company's assets held for managing liquidity risk comprise: